darkforestry/amms-rs/docs/addingAnAMM.md

 Adhere to the interface you will see where it breaks but also highlight where it breaks Also add sim swap, sim swap mut, swap calldata, and list others

-With the overview out of the way, lets start by creating a mod for your brand new AMM.
+With the overview out of the way, let's start by creating a mod for your brand new AMM.

 <br>